MAT 441 - Real Analysis

 individually, however you may discuss the problems broadly in

-- EXAMS: There will be two in-class exams during the
+- EXAMS: There will be three in-class exams during the

-semester and a cumulative final exam.
+semester (each worth 15%) and a cumulative final exam (worth 20%).
 Tentative dates and

 - The scale for overall grades is: